-We believe that cash and cash equivalents at June 30, 2018, together with cash flow from operations, will be sufficient to fund our operations and provide for growth for the next 12 months and into the foreseeable future.
-We maintain cash in U.S. Treasury money market funds and money market funds, some of which are in excess of federally insured limits.
-We expect to continue to evaluate potential acquisitions of, or strategic investments in, businesses that are complementary to our Company.
+The Company believes that cash and cash equivalents at December 29, 2018, together with cash flow from operations, will be sufficient to fund our operations and provide for growth for the next 12 months and into the foreseeable future.
+The Company maintains cash in U.S. Treasury and other money market funds, some of which are in excess of federally insured limits.
+The Company expects to continue to evaluate potential acquisitions of, or strategic investments in, businesses that are complementary to our Company.
+Additionally, the Company is considering repurchasing the 2007-1 securitized loan portfolio in July 2019.
 Such transactions may require the use of cash and have other impacts on the Company's liquidity and capital resources in the event of such a transaction.
+The recent repurchase of the 2005-1 securitized loan portfolio, as well as the purchase of additional D&O insurance policies, did not have a significant impact on our liquidity or capital resources.
 Because of the Company's sufficient cash position, we have not sought external sources of liquidity, with the exception of certain credit facilities for our home-only lending programs.
-However, depending on our operating results and strategic opportunities, we may need to seek additional or alternative sources of financing.
+However, depending on our operating results and strategic opportunities, the Company may need to seek additional or alternative sources of financing.
 There can be no assurance that such financing would be available on satisfactory terms, if at all.
-If this financing were not available, it could be necessary for us to reevaluate our long-term operating plans to make more efficient use of our existing capital resources.
+If financing were not available, it could be necessary for us to reevaluate our long-term operating plans to make more efficient use of our existing capital resources.
 The exact nature of any changes to our plans that would be considered depends on various factors, such as conditions in the factory-built housing industry and general economic conditions outside of our control.

-The following is a summary of our cash flows for three months ended June 30, 2018 and July 1, 2017, respectively (in thousands):
+The following is a summary of our cash flows for the nine months ended December 29, 2018 and December 30, 2017, respectively (in thousands):

-Three Months Ended June 30, 2018 July 1, 2017 - Change Cash, cash equivalents and restricted cash at beginning of the period \$ 199,258 \$ 144,839 \$ 54,419 Net cash (used in) provided by operating activities (2,115) 1,704 (3,819) Net cash used in investing activities (1,573) (608) (965) Net cash used in financing activities (4,099) (2,378) (1,721) Cash, cash equivalents and restricted cash at end of the period \$ 191,471 \$ 143,557 \$ 47,914
+Nine Months Ended De December 29, 2018 December 30, 2017 \$ Change Cash, cash equivalents and restricted cash at beginning of the period \$ 199,258 \$ 144,839 \$ 54,419 Net cash provided by operating activities 16,358 13,808 2,550 Net cash used in investing activities (5,175) (6,562) 1,387 Net cash used in financing activities (5,834) (2,390) (3,444) Cash, cash equivalents and restricted cash at end of the period \$ 204,607 \$ 149,695 \$ 54,912